shinyquagsire23/monado/doc/changes/ipc/mr.1525.md

 - mr.1807
 ---

-Add Windows support to the IPC layer, this is based on named pipes.
+all: Add Windows support to the IPC layer, this is based on named pipes.